7 best places to visit in the AZORES

 At 2351 meters above sea level, Montanha do Pico, or Mount Pico is the highest peak in Portugal.

 Pico is a stratovolcano, with a pit crater on its summit.
 The crater (Pico Alto) is about 500 meters in diameter and 30 meters deep.

 Mount Pico is a part of the Madalena Volcanic Complex, one of three volcanological units the island of Pico is composed of.

 Hiking Pico mountain is one of the best things to do in the Azores.
 It’s a must-do for many hikers and outdoor lovers visiting the Azores.
-We recommend you to hike with a guide, or to conquer the summit as part of an organized group.
+We recommend you hike with a guide or conquer the summit as part of an organized group.